thought-driven/bummr/README.md

 ## Wanted

-Here are some things I'd love to add to Bumper:
+Here are some things I'd love to add to Bummr:

 - Test coverage.
 - Configuration options (for test script path, name of master branch, etc)